goreleaser/goreleaser/docs/990-deprecations.md

 > since 2018-02-17

-FPM is deprecated in favor of nfpm.
+FPM is deprecated in favor of nfpm, which is a simpler alternative written in Go.
+The objective is to remove the ruby dependency thus simplify the CI/CD pipelines.

 Just replace the `fpm` keyword by `nfpm` in your `goreleaser.yaml` file.